-GMG (Green Mountain Grills) may have only developed their first pellet grill prototype in 2007 then shortly after bringing their products to market.
+GMG (Green Mountain Grills) may have only developed their first pellet grill prototype in 2007 then shortly after brought their products to market.
 However, GMG is building a strong reputation in the pellet grill owners community.
 Whereas Traeger, on the other hand, produced their first prototype in the 1980s.
 Traeger is still the market leader to this day, which was obviously helped by the fact they held a patent on how a pellet grill works for 20 years.
 However, Traeger now faces a lot of stiff competition.
-So let’s look at Traeger vs GMG and how their comparable products stack up against each other on features and price.
-Specifically the GMG Prime Series and Traeger Pro Series pellet grills.
+So let’s look at Traeger vs GMG and how their comparable products stack up against each other on features/price.

 Introduction To Traeger vs GMG Pellet Grills

 When I write my pellet grill brand comparison articles I think its appropriate to choose models from each brand that match up as closely as possible on price/features.
 Hence, this article is not going to discuss every model of pellet grill from each manufacturer.
 If you want to explore each brand’s offerings in more detail I have separate posts on the Traeger Pro Series, Ironwood and Timberline models, as well as a separate post on the whole range of GMG pellet grills.

 As Green Mountain Grills currently offer all their domestic/residential pellet grills/smokers for under $500, and under $1,000 its Traeger pellet grills under those price points which I’ll compare GMG pellet grills against.
 Hence, below I won’t be discussing the Traeger Ironwood and Timberline range of pellet grills as they fit in the under $2,000 category.